Indian-origin doctor known for stopping spread of communicable diseases via air travel dies | Business

 ''His gentlemanly manner, his passion for safety, and his willingness to contribute will be sorely missed in ICAO halls and his loss will be felt across the global aviation community.''
 Professor Philippa Gander of the Sleep/Wake research centre at New Zealand's Massey University, which worked with Dr Singh on ultra-long-range flights, said it ''seems like the passing of an era''.

 ''I will remember Jarnail as a warm, gracious and smart colleague...
 A remarkable man who always sought the greater good and will definitely be missed.''
-Dr Singh is survived by his wife, a son and a daughter.
+PTI GS AMS ZH AKJ ZH

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)